Palm Product Knowledge¶

 -

 AP/AR integration crystallizing: ON's BigQuery integration for AP/AR data is the first concrete implementation (~1 week Palm-side setup, Q2 target).
 New stakeholder Andrew Vendittelli (tech lead/PM) engaged.
 If successful, becomes the template for other customers.
+Reinforced 2026-04-29: Lucia confirmed AR/AP table is the first; long-term FP&A plan is the next BigQuery table she wants Palm to ingest.

 -